aheirich/AMI2/doc/toplevel.md

 One or more Global Reducers combine results from Local Reducers.
 Just like Local Reducers, Global Reducers apply the commutative operation of the computation graph to their inputs.
 They produce an output back into the Results store.
+While we anticipate that one Global Reducer will usually suffice, if the user-supplied code in the computation graph is slow then multiple Global Reducers may be required.

 Clients may be GUIs, web browsers, devices, or file proxies.
 Clients requests computations from the Graph Manager and subscribe to result channels from the global store.